Patrick Carter (American football): Track

-As a senior, Patrick won state in track & field in the 4 × 100 meters relay, setting a high school record.
+As a senior, Patrick won state in track & field anchoring the 4 × 100 meters relay, setting a high school record w/ 40.81s time.
 Patrick also qualified in the 100 meters with a 10.54s time.

 Basketball

-As a junior, he was the 6th man on the State Champion Lakewood High School team, with a record of 33-2.
+As a junior, he was the 6th man on the State Champion Lakewood High School team, with a record of 33–2.
 Patrick won the 6th man Award, and broke the state record for blocked shots.

 Football

-Patrick set seven Lakewood High School records as quarterback, including number of completions, total yards in a season, highest completion percentage, total touchdowns, total yards in a game, highest average yards per game, and tied the quarterback sneak record for longest rush (99 yards).
+Patrick set seven Lakewood High School records as quarterback, including number of completions, total yards in a season, highest completion percentage, total touchdowns, total yards in a game, highest average yards per game, and tied the record for longest rush (99 yards) on a quarterback sneak.
 As a senior, he was ranked 12th in the nation as a dual-threat quarterback.

-College Career
+College career

 Patrick decided to attend Georgia Tech, primarily to be closer to his oldest brother.
 During his college career, Patrick played four out of five years as quarterback.
 In 2004, he played backup quarterback to Reggie Ball.
 During that same year, he also qualified for the indoor 60 metres in track & field.
 He also went to the ACC Indoor Championship.

 In 2005, Carter transferred to Louisville, which meant he had to sit out of athletics for the year.
 Instead of playing, he logged over 1,000+ hours with Habitat for Humanity and made many visits to children's hospitals.

 In 2006, Carter resumed playing as a wide receiver, and started along with Harry Douglas, Gary Barnidge, Michael Bush, Brian Brohm, Breno Giacomini, Mario Urrutia and Bilial Powell.
 During this season, Carter averaged 5.9 yards per punt return, caught 5 passes for 68 yards, and 17 punt returns for 117 yards.
 He was listed as the fastest player on the team consistently posting 4.2s and 4.3s 40 yard dashes.
 When Brohm became injured, Carter was moved to quarterback.
-In the Orange Bowl that year, he threw the first touchdown pass (1st in Louisville BCS history) to running back Anthony Allen.
+In the Orange Bowl that year, he threw the first and only touchdown pass (1st in Louisville BCS history) to running back Anthony Allen.

-While at Louisville, Carter also set track & field records for 55 metres, 60 metres, and 200 metres dashes.
-During his senior year, he helped lead his team to win the Big East Track & Field Outdoor Championship.
+While at Louisville, Carter also set track & field records for 55 metres, 60 metres, 100 meters and 200 metres dashes.
+During his senior year, he helped lead his team to win the Big East Track & Field Outdoor Championship, at times holding the record in both the 100m and 200m.